Connect with us

 In his original statement, released via the club’s website only hours earlier, he also thanked the Rebels for providing the supportive and understanding environment that had given him the strength to seek support.

-Dunn, who switched from Basingstoke in July 2016, told fans: “After a lot of thinking I have come to the difficult decision to step away from for a while.
+Dunn, who switched from Basingstoke in July 2016, told fans: “After a lot of thinking I have come to the difficult decision to step away from football for a while.

 “I am currently suffering from certain mental health issues which are now having an impact on me where I feel I can no longer carry on playing in this current state of mind.